Skip to main content

 • Group membership validation: Group membership is validated only at authentication time.
 If a member is removed from the Databricks group after establishing a connection, the connection remains active.
 New connection attempts from removed members are rejected.

-• Workspace scoping: Only groups assigned to the same Databricks workspace as the database project are supported for group-based authentication.
+• Workspace scoping: Only groups assigned to the same Databricks workspace as the project are supported for group-based authentication.
 To learn how to assign groups to a workspace, see Manage groups.

 • Case sensitivity: The group name used in databricks_create_role() must match the group name exactly as it appears in your Databricks workspace, including case.